Understanding Child Custody in Virginia

-The final step taken at the initial hearing is the appointment of a guardian ad litem for the child or children (see Virginia Code § 16.1-266).
-A guardian ad litem is an attorney practicing in the court in which the case was filed, and who has completed additional requirements in order to serve in this role (see Virginia Code § 16.1-266.1).
-The guardian ad litem's legal mandate represents the best interests of the child.
-Practically speaking, the guardian ad litem performs an investigation and makes a written and/or oral report to the judge recommending what custody or visitation arrangement they feel is in the child's best interest, and why they have come to that conclusion.
-The guardian ad litem can also call witnesses and introduce evidence in support of their position.
+- The final step taken at the initial hearing is the appointment of a guardian ad litem for the child or children (see Virginia Code § 16.1-266).
+A guardian ad litem is an attorney practicing in the court in which a guardian filed the case and has completed additional requirements to serve in this role (see Virginia Code § 16.1-266.1).
+The guardian ad litem's legal mandate represents the child's best interests.
+Practically speaking, the guardian ad litem performs an investigation and makes a written or oral report to the judge recommending what custody or visitation arrangement they feel is in the child's best interest and why they have come to that conclusion.
+The guardian ad litem can also call witnesses and introduce evidence supporting their position.

-Once the initial hearing is completed, the case is set for trial.
+Once the initial hearing is complete, the trial case is set.
 At the trial of the case, the judge will review the parenting certificates, the home study reports, and the report of the guardian ad litem.
 The court will also allow each party to call witnesses and present evidence.
-Lastly, the court will allow the guardian ad litem to present their evidence, and to make any revisions to their recommendation based on the evidence of the parties.
-After this is all considered, the judge must determine numerous items in order to award custody or visitation.
-In cases involving the filing a Motion to Amend, the court must determine: 1.) that there has been a previous order awarding custody or visitation and what the previous order states, 2.) that there has been a material change in circumstances since the entry of that order, 3.) that the change that has occurred relates to the proposed change in custody, and 4.) that it is in the child’s best interest for the change to occur.
-Additionally, to determine what is in the child’s best interest the court applies the facts in evidence to the factors contained in Virginia Code § 20-124.3.
-Those factors include the age of the parties and the child, the ability to meet the physical needs of the child, the relationship as it exists between the parent and the child, and the ability to resolve disputes regarding the child.
-If the case is an initial Petition for custody, the judge only has to determine what is in the child’s best interest pursuant to the factors.
-Then the judge will make their decision and the case is concluded.
+Lastly, the court will allow the guardian ad litem to present their evidence and make any revisions to their recommendation based on the parties' evidence.
+After this is all considered, the judge must determine numerous items to award custody or visitation.
+In cases involving the filing a Motion to Amend, the court must determine:

-Are you facing a child custody case in the Hampton Roads or Eastern Shore areas of Virginia?
+Are you facing a Virginia child custody case in Hampton Roads or Eastern Shore?
 Bush and Taylor P.C. can help represent your best interests.
 We have offices in Suffolk, Virginia Beach, and Cape Charles.
 Call us today at (757) 926-0078 or use the contact form to the right.